-This document contains a description of the 2022 edition of the IEA Emissions factors data package.
-This excel file includes 10 sheets with a set of carbon emission factors for electricity and electricity/heat generation.
+This document contains a description of the 2023 edition of the IEA Emissions factors data package.
+This Excel file includes ten Excel sheets with a set of carbon emission factors for electricity and electricity/heat generation.
 The factors are described below:

-CO2 emission factors for electricity and heat generation for world countries (in CO2 per kWh, 1990 to 2020).
-(Sheet CO2 KWH ELE & HEAT)

-CO2 emission factors for electricity only generation (CHP electricity included) for world countries (in CO2 per kWh, 1990 to 2020).
+- CO2 emission factors for electricity and heat generation for world countries (in CO2 per kWh, 1990 to 2021).
+(Sheet CO2 KWH ELE & HEAT) - Provisional 2022 CO2 emission factors for electricity and electricity/heat generation, based on provisional electricity generation data (for all OECD countries and selected non-OECD countries).
+(Sheets CO2 KWH ELE & HEAT and CO2KWH ELE) - CO2 emission factors for electricity only generation (CHP electricity included) for world countries (in CO2 per kWh, 1990 to 2021).
 (Sheet CO2KWH ELE)

-These emission factors are given for electricity and electricity/heat generation for the total electricity generation, and for generation from oil, coal, gas and from non-renewable wastes, as well as from biofuels.
+Note: the above emission factors are given for electricity and electricity/heat generation for: total electricity generation; generation from oil, coal, gas and from non-renewable wastes, as well as from biofuels.
 (Sheets CO2 KWH ELE & HEAT and CO2KWH ELE)